-- (cc) "Securities" shall mean any Share (including Equity Shares), scrips, stocks, bonds, debentures, warrants or options whether or not, directly or indirectly convertible into, or exercisable or exchangeable into or for Equity Shares, and any other marketable securities. - (dd) "Shares" shall mean any share issued in the Share Capital of the Company, including Equity Shares and preference shares. - (ee) "Shareholder" or "member" shall mean any shareholder of the Company, from time to time. - (ff) "Shareholders' Meeting" shall mean any meeting of the Shareholders of the Company, including Annual General Meetings as well as Extraordinary General Meetings, convened from time to time in accordance with the Act, applicable Laws and the provisions of these Articles. - (gg) "these Regulations" means these Articles of Associations as originally framed or as altered, from time to time. - (hh) "the office" means the Registered Office for the time being of the Company. - (ii) "the Seal" means the common seal and stamp of the Company. - (jj) Words imparting the singular shall include the plural and vice versa, words imparting the masculine gender shall include the feminine gender and words imparting persons shall includes bodies corporate and all other persons recognized by law as such. - (kk) "month" means a calendar month and "year" means financial year respectively. - (ll) Expressions referring to writing shall be construed as including references to printing, lithography, photography, and other modes of representing or reproducing words in a visible form. - (mm) Unless the context otherwise requires, the words or expressions contained in these regulations shall bear the same meaning as in the Act or any statutory modifications thereof, in force at the date at which these regulations become binding on the Company. - (nn) The Company is a "Public Company" within the meaning of Section 2(71) of the Companies Act, 2013 and accordingly means a company which is not a private company;
+- 2. (i) In these Regulations:- - (a) "Company" means Cellecor Gadgets Limited - (b) "Office" means the Registered Office of the Company. - (c) the Act" means the "Companies Act, 2013 and every statutory modification or re-enactment thereof and references to Sections of the Act shall be deemed to mean and include references to sections enacted in modification or replacement thereof. - (d) "these Regulations" means these Articles of Associations as originally framed or as altered, from time to time. - (e) "the office" means the Registered Office for the time being of the Company. - (f) "the Seal" means the common seal and stamp of the Company. - (g) Words imparting the singular shall include the plural and vice versa, words imparting the masculine gender shall include the feminine gender and words imparting persons shall includes bodies corporate and all other persons recognized by law as such. - (h) "month" means a calendar month and "year" means financial year respectively. - (i) Expressions referring to writing shall be construed as including references to printing, lithography, photography, and other modes of representing or reproducing words in a visible form.

+- (j) Unless the context otherwise requires, the words or expressions contained in these regulations shall bear the same meaning as in the Act or any statutory modifications thereof, in force at the date at which these regulations become binding on the Company. - (k) The Company is a "Public Company" within the meaning of Section 2(71) of the Companies Act, 2013 and accordingly means a company which - a) is not a private company; - b) has minimum paid up share capital, as may be prescribed.